My Own Worst Enemy (song): Critical reception

 Fuse said, "'My Own Worst Enemy' is self-deprecating and catchy, like all good sad boy band music.
 The opening line, 'Can we forget about the things I said when I was drunk? / I didn't mean to call you that' might be the most pop-punk verse ever written".
-Lit appeared on Fuse's "Spin 14 of Pop-Punk's Best One-Hit Wonders" list.
 Consequence of Sound included Lit on its "100 Best Pop Punk Bands" list, calling "My Own Worst Enemy" the band's essential track.
 Zack Ruskin of Consequence of Sound called the song "an anthemic earworm".
 Spectrum Culture placed "My Own Worst Enemy" sixth on its "Top 10 Pop Punk and Power Pop Songs of the Modern Era" list.
 According to Spectrum Culture, with "My Own Worst Enemy" Lit "demonstrates the adolescent fallouts that can occur from a post-high school life".
 In CMJ New Music Report's review of A Place in the Sun, "My Own Worst Enemy" was on its recommended-tracks list.
 Becky Kirsch of PopSugar called the song an "awesome '90s" hit.

+"My Own Worst Enemy" became a popular song to choose for karaoke.
+American Songwriter reports that the song ranks "among the most broadcasted, karaoked, and covered songs in music history."
+It was considered a seminal alternative rock hit: "The song remains a happy milestone of modern rock's heyday, and to this day, it's played on many rock radio stations," wrote Timothy Malcom of the Times Herald-Record.
+One Tennessean profile recognizes its cross-generational appeal, observing that it is popular with millennials and generation Z alike.
+A Consequence ranking of best alternative hits admits it's "a piece of ‘90s nostalgia and a top-notch karaoke jam."

 Commercial performance

-On February 27, 1999, "My Own Worst Enemy" reached number 17 on the Modern Rock Tracks (also known as Alternative Songs) chart.
-The song later achieved mainstream success.
-On April 10, "My Own Worst Enemy" topped the Modern Rock Tracks chart.
-On May 29, the song peaked at number six on the Mainstream Rock chart.
-On July 3, it peaked at number 51 on the Billboard Hot 100 chart and at number 45 on the Radio Songs chart.
-The song was on both charts for 20 weeks.
-On July 17, "My Own Worst Enemy" peaked at number 31 on the Mainstream Top 40 chart.
-On August 21 the song peaked at number 30 on the Adult Pop Songs chart, spending 26 weeks there.
-A Place in the Sun, its parent album, was certified gold by the Recording Industry Association of America (RIAA) on June 21, 1999, and platinum on October 27 for sales of 1,300,000 copies in the United States.
-The album was certified gold by Music Canada in December 1999.
-Lit performed "My Own Worst Enemy" at Woodstock '99.
+On February 27, 1999, "My Own Worst Enemy" reached number 17 on the US Billboard Modern Rock Tracks chart.
+On April 10, the song topped the chart.
+On May 29, the song peaked at number six on the Billboard Mainstream Rock Tracks chart.
+The song later achieved mainstream success; on July 3, it peaked at number 51 on the Billboard Hot 100 chart, staying on the listing for 20 weeks.
+On July 17, "My Own Worst Enemy" peaked at number 31 on the Billboard Mainstream Top 40 chart.
+On August 21, the song peaked at number 30 on the Billboard Adult Top 40 chart, spending 26 weeks there.
 The song received the Modern Rock Track of the Year award at the 1999 Billboard Music Awards.
-The song topped the Year-End Modern Rock Tracks chart and was number 18 on the Year-End Mainstream Rock chart.
-Lit was number four on the Year-End Hot Modern Rock Artists chart.
+The song topped the year-end Modern Rock Tracks chart and appeared at number 18 on the year-end Mainstream Rock Tracks chart.
+Lit was number four on the year-end Hot Modern Rock Artists chart.
+In late 2023, for the 35th anniversary of the Alternative Airplay chart, Billboard ranked "My Own Worst Enemy" as the 21st-most-successful song in the chart's history.

 Music video

-The song's music video was filmed by Gavin Bowden at Java Lanes bowling alley in Long Beach.
+The song's music video was filmed by Gavin Bowden at Java Lanes bowling alley in Long Beach, California.

+Live performances

+Lit performed "My Own Worst Enemy" at Woodstock '99.